6 min read · Cost

 | Premium waterfront estate with full corrosion and moisture detail | $30–$40+ | $84,000–$160,000+ |

-Sierra Siding's typical Hardie scope band in the Marin waterfront area as of 2026.
+Typical Hardie planning range for the Marin waterfront area — a general California market range, not a Sierra Siding quote.
 Salt-air-appropriate fastener and trim spec, Marin moisture detail, and hillside access factored in.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways